chamaken/nurs/README.md

 * filter / consumer which input is all optional may receive no input.
 * ioset depends on producer which has stack(s).
   owner of iosets is producer, not stack
-* python nurs functions can be called in only callback,
-  can not be called from thread asynchnoursly created in python.
 * signal callback must be called when all workers stop.
 * (seems to be) useful packet library for nflog and nfq packet payload.
   - https://github.com/phaethon/scapy